census-instrumentation/opencensus-website/content/glossary.md

 **Span**

 A unit work in a trace.
-Each span might have a children spans within it or it might be the first in its generation and called a root span.
+Each span might have children spans within.
+If a span does not have a parent, it is called a root span.

 ---